-The final exam will be held during the exam period for Term 1, which is December 11-22, 2021.
-It includes a brief one-on-one interview with the instructor and a short answer/multiple choice section which tests your knowledge and comprehension of the readings.
+The final exam will be held during the exam period for Term 2, which is April 17-28, 2023.
+Date and location are set by UBC.
+The exam will consist of two parts: an essay question and a multiple choice / short answer section.
 To prepare for it, attend the lectures, do all the readings required for the class, and take some notes that you can review before the final exam.
 No extensive studying before the exam should be necessary.
 If you have attended class, read the material, and reminded yourself of the main ideas of the readings and their authors, you should comfortably pass this requirement.
-Quiz and interview are not weighted equally.
-The quiz is supplementary to the interview.
-There will be one mark for both components combined.
-You get to schedule your final exam on a spreadsheet with available dates for online (Zoom) or in-person interviews.